×

 When we asked about the schools in Trinidad & Tobago, they said...

 "Trinidad & Tobago is home to a number of excellent international and bilingual schools.
 International School of Port of Spain (ISPS) is one of the best international schools in the country.
 It offers a comprehensive curriculum based on the International Baccalaureate (IB) program, and provides a wide range of extracurricular activities.
 The school also has a strong emphasis on the development of the whole child, with a focus on academic excellence, personal growth, and social responsibility.
 The American International School of Trinidad & Tobago (AISTT) is another top international school in the country.
 It offers a comprehensive American-style curriculum, with a focus on the development of critical thinking and problem-solving skills.
 The school also provides a wide range of extracurricular activities, including sports, music, and art.
 The International School of Trinidad & Tobago (ISOTT) is a bilingual school that offers a unique combination of the International Baccalaureate (IB) program and the Trinidad & Tobago curriculum.
 The school provides a comprehensive education that focuses on the development of the whole child, with a strong emphasis on academic excellence, personal growth, and social responsibility.
 The International School of Trinidad & Tobago (ISOTT) is a bilingual school that offers a unique combination of the International Baccalaureate (IB) program and the Trinidad & Tobago curriculum.
-The school provides a comprehensive education that focuses on the development of the whole child, with a strong emphasis on academic excellence, personal growth, and social responsibility," remarked one parent with kids at in .
+The school provides a comprehensive education that focuses on the development of the whole child, with a strong emphasis on academic excellence, personal growth, and social responsibility," commented one expat when asked about in Trinidad & Tobago.

 Please login to continue reading this article.